chris-taylor/Haskeme/BUGS.md

 * There are several bugs when you use multiple levels of quasiquote/unquote

 * `string->symbol` can be used to create illegal symbols (e.g. ones starting with #)

+* Defining a variable "it" inside an if statement has no effect